Safe Database Migrations in Production

 2. New code works with mixed-state data

-If the migration affects critical traffic, define rollback or pause conditions before you start.
+If the migration affects critical traffic, define pause conditions before you start.

 "We will see how it looks" is not a rollout strategy.